ranyadshalom/seinfeld_laugh_corpus/README.rst

 ===================

 The Seinfeld Cotpus is a humor annotated corpus of 96 Seinfeld episodes form seasons 4-9.
-You can read about how we generated it in the project's `paper`_.
+You can read about the methods we used to generate it in the project's `paper`_.

+The raw corpus can be found in the `'corpus'`_ directory of this repository.

 Installation
 ~~~~~~~~~~~~